-Illinois is a "no-fault" state.
+Illinois is a "no fault" state.
 Generally, a divorce will be granted if one spouse states that the marriage has irretrievably broken down or the couple has irreconcilable differences.
 (Other residency and filing requirements must also be met.)
-However, "fault divorces" are still available.
-In a fault divorce, one spouse must allege a martial wrong like adultery or abuse in order to receive a divorce.
-An experienced family law attorney can help you determine whether and how to pursue divorce.
+Prior to January 1, 2016, "fault divorces" were still available.
+Fault divorces are no longer available in Illinois.

 Resolving Issues During Divorce